Autocar India

 4.44s

-The strong point of the Royal Enfield twin-cylinder motor has always been its mid-range grunt, which is where the engine is usually going to be in most situations on the road.
-Opening the accelerator in any gear results in quick forward progress and you don’t really need to plan your overtakes on the Bullet 650, be it in the city or the highway.
-One point to bear in mind is that there’s little merit in revving this motor all the way to the redline and its sweet spot is the mid-range.
+The strong point of the Royal Enfield twin-cylinder engine has always been its mid-range grunt, which is where it is usually going to be in most situations on the road.
+Opening the accelerator in any gear results in quick forward progress, and you don’t really need to plan your overtakes on the Bullet 650, be it in the city or on the highway.
+One point to bear in mind is that there’s little merit in revving this motor to the redline, and its sweet spot is the mid-range.

 RE Bullet 650 braking